zephyrproject-rtos/zephyr/samples/net/ipv4_autoconf/README.rst

     :goals: build flash
     :compact:

-Once IPv4 LL completed probing and announcment, details are shown like this:
+Once IPv4 LL completed probing and announcement, details are shown like this:

 .. code-block:: console